rcazzara/seldovia/_people/Olsen_Hilmar.md

 squirrel-shooting rifle to his head and pulled the trigger.
 His neighbor found Hilmer in his woodshed the next morning, still sitting upright, his life ebbed."

+Pete died on August 11, 1959 and is buried in the Seldovia City Cemetery, Plot #164.